-NOTICE IS ALSO HEREBY GIVEN that the Share Transfer Books and the Register of Members of the Company will be closed on 24 May 2023 for the preparation of dividend warrants for the proposed first and final tax-exempt (one-tier) dividend of 2.5 cents per ordinary share for the financial year ended 31 December 2022.
+NOTICE IS ALSO HEREBY GIVEN that the Share Transfer Books and the Register of Members of the Company will be closed on 24 May 2024 for the preparation of dividend warrants for the proposed first and final tax-exempt (one-tier) dividend of 3.0 cents per ordinary share and a special tax exempt (one-tier) dividend of 2.0 cents per ordinary share for the financial year ended 31 December 2023.
 Duly completed transfers received by the Company's Registrar, Boardroom Corporate & Advisory Services Pte.
-Ltd. at 1 Harbourfront Avenue, Keppel Bay Tower #14-07, Singapore 098632 up to 5.00 p.m. on 23 May 2023 will be registered to determine shareholders' entitlement to the proposed dividends.
-Shareholders whose securities accounts with The Central Depository (Pte) Limited are credited with shares as at 5.00 p.m. on 23 May 2023 will be entitled to the proposed dividend.
-The proposed dividends, if approved by shareholders at the forthcoming AGM, will be paid on 31 May 2023.
+Ltd. at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632 up to 5.00 p.m. on 23 May 2024 will be registered to determine shareholders' entitlement to the proposed dividends.
+Shareholders whose securities accounts with The Central Depository (Pte) Limited are credited with shares as at 5.00 p.m. on 23 May 2024 will be entitled to the proposed dividends.
+The proposed dividends, if approved by shareholders at the forthcoming AGM, will be paid on 31 May 2024.